 Know-How To Press Flowers For Your Arts And Crafts

-From decorating your scrapbook to designing wedding invitations, pressed flowers the way to go to add an extra special touch to any DIY project.
-Still waiting weeks for your flowers to dry out in an old book?
-Our 3 easy tutorials are sure to “leaf” you inspired to create!
-Now let’s get ready perfectly press some petals!
+From decorating your scrapbook to designing wedding invitations, pressed flowers are the way to add an extra special touch to any DIY project.
+But were you still waiting weeks for your flowers to dry out in an old book?
+Our three easy tutorials will “leaf” you inspired to create!
+So now, let's get ready perfectly press some petals!

-- Choose perfect flowers, no holes or discoloration – we only want the best!
+- Choose perfect flowers with no holes or discoloration – we only want the best!

 - Pressed flowers are extremely fragile.
 Handle with care!

-- Use makeup oil blotting paper to help soak up water, insert a sheet on top of your flowers before you press to get the best results.
+- Use makeup oil blotting paper to help soak up moisture and insert a sheet on top of your flowers before you press to get the best results.

 - Let your flowers have their space!
-When laying out flowers make sure they are not over lapping each other in the press, or else you will get one glob of petals.
-Okay, that’s about it for my pressing power tips, read below for how to flatten some flowers.
+When laying out flowers, make sure they are not overlapping each other in the press, or else you will get one glob of petals.

 Want to craft something cute in a flash?
-This is the method for you!
+This flower pressing method is the method for you!
 In only minutes, you have some beautiful pressed flowers that are craft ready when you are!